Jyothis-P/exmail/README.md

 ## Requirements.

+![#f03c15]While installing python, make sure that you select the "Add to PATH" option or something similar.  `#f03c15`
 ### Install python. (https://www.python.org/ftp/python/3.8.0/python-3.8.0-amd64.exe for windows.)
     If the above link doesn't work, visit https://www.python.org/downloads/windows/ While installing, make sure that you select the "Add to PATH" option or something similar.